Carrying or Grazing Capacity

 - Manitoba Rangeland Classification

 For tame pasture, once the pasture condition has been determined, if forage type is mixed, Table 2 provides estimated forage production and AUM per acre based on tame pasture condition and precipitation zone.
-Table 3 provides Alberta forage yield estimates based on pasture condition and forage type.

 Table 2.
 Estimated forage production based on tame pasture condition